makrai/notes/koromilas21-multimod-emo-survey.md

       actual differences between each architecture’s ideas
     * For an empirical comparison of such architectures, which trains from scratch a wide range of the presented architectures, we refer to [88]
-* We also report the results on unaligned multimodal emotion recognition, which
+* We also report the results on unaligned multimodal emotion recognition
-  * input data sequences are not forced-aligned by the dataset owners.
-This
+  * input data sequences are not forced-aligned by the dataset owners
   * closer to reality and can result in approaches that extract more efficient multimodal temporal representations: more robust in real-world applications
   * In Table 3, the connectionist temporal classification (CTC) [89] method is